Writing has always featured strongly in my life and my career.

 While my health and medical writing currently pays the bills, my ultimate goal is to write novels for a living.

 In 2017, I attended Fiona McIntosh’s Commercial Fiction Masterclass, and in October 2019, I attended NatCon – a national conference for Fiona’s Masterclass graduates.
-Both events solidified my desire to be a published writer.
+I have recently returned from NatCon 2023 – the 10th Anniversary of Masterclass Conference where I pitched my first completed manuscript.

-I currently live in Melbourne with two teenage children, one husband and one rescue dog named Skittles.
+I currently live in Melbourne with two adult children, one husband and one rescue dog named Skittles.

 I’m most happy when I’m at the beach, reading a great book, exploring second-hand book shops, or drinking good coffee with friends.